Dear Friends and Neighbors,

 Additionally, the following bills were approved in the House and passed out of their respective Senate committees, but did not receive a floor vote in the Senate.
 However, they’re still active this biennium, and will be reintroduced next session.

-House Bill 1433 would delink the annual increase in student and activity (S&A) fees from the percentage increase in college tuition.
+House Bill 1433 would delink the annual increase in services and activity (S&A) fees from the percentage increase in college tuition.
 With the Legislature both freezing and lowering college tuition the past several years, budget writers have authorized S&A fee committees — comprised mostly of students — to vote on whether or not to increase their own fees based on campus and student needs.

 House Bill 1742 would provide a way for local auto repair shops to legally service vehicles with expired tabs.
 Under the bill, shops would have the option of registering with the Department of Licensing to purchase transporter license plates for these vehicles.
 These specialty plates would protect the employees of the business from being held responsible for a vehicle’s expired tabs.